Bilal Brahimi

-Bilal Brahimi (born 28 March 2000) is a French footballer who plays as an attacking midfielder for Danish Superliga club Viborg.
+Bilal Brahimi (born 28 March 2000) is a French professional footballer who plays as an attacking midfielder for Ligue 2 club Pau FC, on loan from Danish Superliga club Viborg.

 Career

 Brahimi began his career at his local club of FC Villepinte, playing there from the ages of 6 to 15.
 He then went on to play for FC Montfermeil for one season.
 Brahimi continued his career at Troyes, where he would go on to play 36 matches and score 8 goals for the reserve side.
 In 2020, he signed for Le Havre; at the club, he made 3 appearances for the reserve team.

 In 2021, Brahimi signed for Ligue 2 club Dunkerque.
 He made his professional debut for the club in a 1–1 draw against Quevilly-Rouen on 24 July 2021.

 On 27 June 2022, Brahimi signed a four-year contract with Caen.

 Danish club Viborg announced the signing of Brahimi on 1 September 2025, agreeing to a four-year contract.
+In his debut season, he made 20 appearances for the club, scoring four goals.

+Brahimi returned to France on 31 August 2026 with a season-long loan to Pau FC in Ligue 2.